Disease Guide ·Aortic Stenosis ·2026

 The Heart Murmur Problem

-If a heart murmur is noted at any vet visit before enrollment, aortic stenosis will be pre-existing and excluded.
-Many puppies have innocent murmurs that resolve, but insurers don't distinguish.
-Enroll before the first vet visit if possible.
+If a heart murmur is noted before enrollment, aortic stenosis becomes pre-existing and excluded.
+Many puppies have innocent murmurs, but insurers don't distinguish.
+Enroll before first vet visit.

 Red flag · Chronic condition